BenjiThatFoxGuy/github-workflow-clean/README.md

 ## Github Mass Workflow Clean Tool

 ### Introduction
-This tool is designed to clean up the workflow which has been disabled.
+This tool is designed to clean up the workflow runs, regardless of whether the workflow is disabled or not.
+This is a fork of the original tool which only cleaned up disabled workflows.

 ### Prerequisites
 1. Install Docker in your machine.